Giving To Concordia

 Life.
 Love.
 Light.
 That’s who God was for Katie L. Kloess BA ’09, MA ’11

 This life carried Katie into eternity.
 This love spilled into every aspect of her life.
 This light of Jesus shined for and through her.
 The Concordia-Chicago community was shaken when Katie was called to heaven on December 15, 2016.
 She was killed while driving to coach her 7th & 8th grade basketball team from Zion Lutheran School in Marengo, IL.
-Katie’s friends and family wish to establish these memorials to extend her legacy at Concordia-Chicago.
+Katie’s friends and family have created these opportunities to extend her legacy at Concordia-Chicago.

 An award-winning student athlete, Katie lived a life of service to others.
 She did not take action for the acknowledgment.
 Rather she showed kindness from a tender heart formed in Christ.
 The “Kindness for Katie” movement has rapidly grown to share life, love and light to individuals throughout Chicagoland, across the country and around the world.
 Katie’s friends and family are hosting a 5K run, walk, stroll to help continue this movement as well as to provide funding to grow the “Katie Scholarship.”